 Dominica completed a Bachelor of Behavioural Science with Honours at La Trobe University in Melbourne and a Masters of Clinical Psychology at the same university.
-She has undertaken additional training in Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) and is pursuing training in Dialectical Behavioural Therapy (DBT).
+She has undertaken additional training in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Dialectical Behavioural Therapy (DBT).
 Dominica has also completed training in yoga teaching (350 hours).

 Dominica is an AHPRA registered Clinical Psychologist and a board approved supervisor.
 She has a broad range of experience working with people from diverse cultural backgrounds with a range of presenting difficulties, including PTSD, depression, anxiety, grief and loss, sleep difficulties, stress, panic attacks, personality disorders and bi-polar disorder.
 In addition to private practice she currently works at STARTTS where her clients are individuals from refugee and asylum seeker backgrounds.